-His PayPal page (firstname.lastname@example.org) even offers the option of making a monthly payment.
+His PayPal page [15/2/2018 e-mail address removed at his request although it was in the public domain] even offers the option of making a monthly payment.
 There is no news as to whether his fundraising has been successful.

 Other individuals, not always anonymous, make multiple attempts to raise funds online.
 SNP activist Peter Bell, who has been mentioned in a few posts on this blog is one such.
 At the moment he seems to be involved in two sites that solicit funds.

 First, indyref2 which he runs with Mark McNaught, academic at the university of Rennes, and G A P Ponsonby, long-time fan of the BBC.
 It is ‘explicitly pro-independence [and aims] to be a credible, authoritative, interesting and entertaining source of news, analysis and commentary relating to Scotland’s political scene.’